pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Having said this, there is one suggestion I will make here, that I add with caution.
 There were times during my pregnancies when I absolutely could not stomach the thought of food.
 I found that a sip or two of dry red wine before a meal would usually take the edge off enough for me to eat.

 I am not suggesting you chug a glass here folks!
-And definitely if you are on medications that could potentially interact with alcohol, don’t do this!
+And definitely if you are taking over the counter medications or prescription medications that could potentially interact with alcohol, don’t do this!
 However, sometimes you just need to eat, and I found that this worked well for nausea when nothing else would do it.

 husband and pregnant wife with camera and picnic lunch